Cedars Park, Cheshunt: History

-During the Civil War, Major-General William Packer ordered the demolition of several buildings at Theobalds, so that the material from their lead roofs may be sold to fund the War.
-Between 1765 and 1770, George Prescott built four houses at Theobalds, possibly making use of materials from buildings that had been demolished.
-The houses were named Old Palace House, The Cedars, Jackson House, and Grove House - collectively Theobalds Square.
-Jackson House was turned into a school in the 19th century, and demolished in the early 1900s, along with Grove House.
-Old Palace House was destroyed in a fire in the late 1960s.
-What remains of The Cedars is a three-story brick building, which is currently used as a tea room and private home.
-The remains of some walls and foundations can be found throughout the park today.
+Sir William Cecil acquired Theobalds in 1563, and Queen Elizabeth I visited over 15 times between 1564 and 1598.
+Robert Cecil inherited the Palace and accommodated King James I and his associates on several occasions, including Christian IV of Denmark.
+In May 1607, the King exchanged Hatfield House for Theobalds.
+The estate was extended into a grand Royal Palace with a 2500-acre deer park.
+James I died here in 1625.
+Charles I rarely used Theobalds Palace and granted the estate to various nobles as an acknowledgement of their services.

+The buildings were demolished to support the troops during the Civil War and the estate was eventually sold to the Prescott family in the late 18th century, when new houses were constructed, including The Cedars.
 In 1820, Theobalds was rented to Sir Henry Meux, who stayed at The Cedars.
-Admiral of the Fleet Sir Hedworth Meux inherited The Cedars from Valerie, Lady Meux on condition that he change his surname from Lambton to Meux.
-The grounds were donated to the public in 1919 and on 2 July 1921, Hedworth Meux and the Earl of Cavan officially opened the area as a public park.
+Admiral of the Fleet Sir Hedworth Meux inherited The Cedars from Valerie, Lady Meux.
+The grounds were donated to the public in 1919 and opened in 1921.

 Cedars Park contains several scheduled monuments, as the site of a magnificent and influential Tudor house (now demolished) with extensive grounds, created by the leading architects, gardeners and craftsmen for Sir William Cecil, and becoming an occasional place for Elizabeth I to reside.
 Elements of the present park can be identified as probable parts of the original Elizabethan, Jacobean and Georgian gardens and outbuildings.

 Management

-Cedars Park is managed by Broxbourne Borough Council.
+Cedars Park is managed by Broxbourne Borough Council supported by the Friends of Cedars Park.
 In 2011, the Council received a £1.89 million grant from the Heritage Lottery Fund and Big Lottery Fund to protect and improve Cedars Park, and conserve & promote its heritage.
-As a result, several new features have been added, facilities have been upgraded, and community involvement has increased.

-To celebrate the Golden Jubilee of Elizabeth II, the park was given protection as a Queen Elizabeth II field under Fields in Trust.
+The park was protected as a Queen Elizabeth II Field under Fields in Trust in 2012 to celebrate the Diamond Jubilee of Elizabeth II.

 Access

-There are pedestrian and vehicle entrances on Theobalds Lane (near Theobalds Grove railway station) with additional pedestrian access by Winston Churchill Way.
-There is a free car park on site.

-Cedars Park and its Nature Centre are fully wheelchair accessible.
+The park is located on Theobalds Lane with pedestrian and vehicle entrances and a free car park on site.
+Cedars Park is fully wheelchair accessible.